 But what exactly is A.I.?
 In a world of marketing hype and spin, it can be difficult to distinguish hype from reality.
 So here’s a list of simple, basic definitions of A.I. from industry and science – with sources – to help you see beyond the buzzword.

-My definition and contribution, borrowing and adapting from psychologist Jean Piaget, is
+My definition and contribution, borrowing and adapting from these definitions is

 Put very simply, A.I. is a collection of technologies that allow computers to think for themselves – i.e. work out what to do – usually in the context of achieving a particular task.
 This is different from traditional data processing and analytics that run on fixed algorithms.
 Instead, A.I. technology gives computers cognitive powers such as the ability to perceive, learn, abstract (classify, conceptualize and generate rules) and reason.
 In other words, A.I. makes ‘dumb’ computers intelligent, where intelligence is the computational part of the ability to achieve goals in the world.
 In the context of marketing, this means giving computers cognitive smarts (mental powers) to make marketing automation and marketers smarter.
 Put simply, A.I. technology in marketing is an area of Applied A.I. that helps marketers define and execute marketing strategies.
 Just think of A.I. as smart-drugs for computers (or as DARPA call it spreadsheets on steroids).

 But onto the list of more established definitions…

 Artificial Intelligence is...

 - “… the science and engineering of making intelligent machines” … “[where] intelligence is the computational part of the ability to achieve goals in the world” (original definition by John McCarthy who coined the term ‘Artificial Intelligence’ in 1955)

 - “… making a machine behave in ways that would be called intelligent if a human were so behaving” (alternative definition by John McCarthy who coined the term ‘Artificial Intelligence’ in 1955)